 Academic Leadership Development

-The Office of the Senior Vice President for Academic Affairs and Provost and the Office of the Vice Provost for Faculty and Academic Affairs develop academic leadership programs through external and internal opportunities.
-These include the comprehensive year-long Provost’s Department Heads and Chairs Leadership program, the “Talking Heads” program.
-Best practices are also disseminated in a variety of other programs, including new faculty orientation, comprehensive dean reviews, the CIC Academic Leadership program, the CIC Department Executive Officers program, and the APLU leadership training opportunities.
+The Office of the Executive Vice President and Provost develops academic leadership programs through external and internal opportunities.
+These include the comprehensive year-long Provost’s New Department Heads and Chairs Leadership program as well as the “Talking Heads” program.
+Best practices are also disseminated in a variety of other programs, including new faculty orientation, comprehensive dean reviews, the Big Ten Academic Alliance’s Academic Leadership program, the Big Ten Academic Alliance’s Department Executive Officers program, and APLU leadership training opportunities.
 Additional peer networking activities include the Academy of Distinguished Teachers, distinguished faculty luncheons and lectures, annual promotion and tenure recognition events, and various faculty awards ceremonies.

-Working in partnership with OHR and academic officers, academic leadership development and training includes identifying and strengthening opportunities and incentives for bringing high-profile achievers and innovators to the University, and identifying best approaches to ensuring faculty and academic success.
+Working in partnership with the Office of Human Resources and academic officers, academic leadership development and training includes identifying and strengthening opportunities and incentives for bringing field-shaping faculty to the University, and identifying best approaches to ensuring faculty and academic success.
 Our institutional commitment remains to create a culture that sustains top faculty and staff.